 What are bear canisters?

-It’s a jar.
-A big, plastic jar that seals tight and can’t be opened by a curious bear.
+A bear canisters is a big, hard-sided plastic jar that seals tight and can’t be opened by a curious bear, keeping your food and other items sage.
 Bear canisters are a huge part of bear safety, allowing backpackers to safely store food and scented items at night.
 They’re made of super-durable plastic and have lids that lock tight and can’t be twisted off.

 - far away from your tent,